triggermains/triggermains.github.io/docs/guides/trigger/quick.md

     <figcaption>Trigger's Aftershocks</figcaption>
 </figure>

-When Trigger is on the field and uses her EX skill or Ultimate, she will enter the **Coordinated Support** state, where her **Aftershocks** are improved and don't consume **Purge**, for up to 10 off-field attacks and 20s.
-This also triggers a Quick Assist.
+Trigger can enter the **Coordinated Support** state after using an EX special attack (4 shots, 8 seconds) or Ultimate (6 shots, 12 seconds).
+In this state, her **Harmonizing Shots** have no cooldown and consume no **Purge**.

 <figure markdown="span">
     ![Purge](../../assets/images/guides/trigger/purge_coord.jpg)
     <figcaption>Purge meter in Coordinated Support</figcaption>
 </figure>

+Duration and shot counts from different skills can stack with each other, up to 10 shots and 20 seconds.
+This also triggers a Quick Assist.

+!!! note "About Trigger's Quick Assist"
+    Trigger's Quick Assist cycles backwards through the team, like Pulchra's and Seth's, so it will switch to the *previous* character in the team order!

 Her Defensive Assist and Assist Follow-up also deal a decent amount of daze, so it's worth using them!